Engee documentation

 dropdown_string_not_editable = "test2" # @param ["test1", "test2", "test3"]

-• raw is a type of drop-down list that allows you to use arbitrary and non-standard data as options.
-Unlike a standard drop-down list, which usually contains only strings, raw can include complex data structures such as numbers, lists, objects, etc.
+• 'raw` is a type of drop—down list that allows you to use arbitrary and non-standard data as options.
+Unlike the standard drop-down list, which usually contains only strings, raw can include complex data structures such as numbers, lists, objects, etc.

-• raw_editable is a subtype of drop-down list that allows arbitrary and non-standard data to be entered and edited.
+• raw_editable is a subtype of the drop—down list that allows you to enter and edit arbitrary and non-standard data.

 Example: